Comprehension Test Questions and Answers प्रश्न और उत्तर का अभ्यास करें

 प्र:

-Direction: Read the following passage carefully and answer the questions given below it.
-Certain words / phrases have been printed in bold to help you locate them while answering some of the questions
+Directions: Read the following passage carefully and answer the questions given below it.
+Certain words/phrases are given in bold to help you locate them while answering some of the questions.

 • 1